scottrlarson/profession/content/terms/new-device-setup.md

 ## My Windows 10 Restore/Reset Service Includes Decrapifing

-In 2017, Microsoft implemented data collection into it's Windows 10 Operating System.
-Due to the negative effects that this practice has on customer privacy, when I install, or reinstall Windows 10 on any machine that enters this office, I remove and disable certain unnecessary and unwanted functions.(Please note that I do not guarantee any performance improvements on any of these adjustments.):
+Due to Windows 10 data collection practices and the impact it has on customer privacy, when I install, reinstall, or tune-up Windows 10 on any machine that enters this office, I remove and disable the unnecessary and in many cases unwanted functions listed below.
+If you need any of these applications restored, you can contact me to re-enabled those features at no charge to you, by a office visit, or a remote session.
+These requests are subject to my time constraints and are dependent upon access to the device.
+Additionally, you can opt to install the app in question yourself by launching the Microsoft Store App on your computer, doing a search for the missing App, and then installing it.
+(Please note that I do not guarantee any performance improvements on any of these adjustments.):

 - I disable all Telemetry and Data Collection services.
-- I uninstall all Microsoft Windows 10 apps, except the basic, or useful ones that would prevent the normal operation of the device: Mail, Microsoft Store, Calculator, Sticky, Windows.photos, Soundrecorder, MSpaint, Screensketch.
+- I uninstall all Microsoft Windows 10 apps, except the basic, or useful ones that would prevent the normal operation of the device: Mail, Microsoft Store, Calculator, Sticky, Windows.photos, Soundrecorder, MSpaint, Screensketch, Cortana.
-- I Install new default applications to make use of: Photos(Fast Stone Image Viewer), Internet Browsing(Mozilla Firefox and Google Chrome), Email(Mozilla Thunderbird) Videos(VLC), and Media Creation(Burn Aware).
+- I may Install new default applications to make use of: Photos(Fast Stone Image Viewer), Internet Browsing(Mozilla Firefox and Google Chrome), Email(Mozilla Thunderbird) Videos(VLC), and Media Creation(Burn Aware).

 I do this to give my customers a good experience with their device by decluttering the operation of Windows 10.
 This improves the performance and user experience.